 If you fancy the independence and freedom from authority that most employees seek, consider the following list of potential business ideas that could soon make you your own boss:

 1. Sell Your Expertise

-If you have a prolific value proposition and consider yourself an expert in a particular field, you could package that wisdom into an eBook to help educate people that are seeking information in that niche.
+If you have a profound value proposition and consider yourself an expert in a particular field, you could package that wisdom into an eBook, digital course, or coaching program to help educate people seeking information in that niche.

 If you can provide informative and educative content regularly, consider creating online courses.
-According to The Chronicle of Higher Education, online education went mainstream many years ago, while “academic leaders believe it will become even more prevalent in the coming years.”
+According to The Chronicle of Higher Education, online education will become even more prevalent in the coming years.

 Once you create digital content, you can sell it repeatedly, without the hassle of inventory caps or manufacturing costs.
 And if you don’t consider yourself tech savvy, you can use applications like udemy.com to help you.

 Do your research first and see what the demands are in a specific area; if they’re high, you’re on to something.
 Begin drafting, brainstorming, and making important calls to start your business.
 The longer you delay it, the longer you’ll be reporting to your boss.